fledge-iot/fledge-gui/README.md

 ## Production Build & Deployment
-Run `yarn build` to build the project.
+Run `./build.sh` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 > It uses the `-prod` flag with `ng` for a production build.